Hy-X/xiao_net/README.md

 - **EasyQuake** for earthquake detection and cataloging workflows
 - **SeisBench** for seismological machine learning infrastructure
 - **ObsPy** for seismic data processing
-- The broader seismological and machine learning communities

 ---